jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'> Workflow for Issue </h3>
 <p align="justify">Today I am reading about workflow of Issue.
-Whenever a customer sends a message to support email address or using their contact page, the system automatically creates a support ticket.
+Whenever a student sends a message to support email address or using their contact page, the system automatically creates a support ticket.
 The support ticket is evaluated by the team and assigned a priority, based on which the SLA is sent out to the customer.
 Depending on the issue type, the appropriate employee takes on the issue and does what they can to help resolve it.</p>